-Development and Evaluation of Biological Control Agents for Invasive Species Threatening the Everglades and other Natural and Managed Systems (\$2,633,100) The ARS Invasive Plant Research Laboratory (IPRL) in Fort Lauderdale, Florida, and its satellite lab in Gainesville, Florida, conduct research to identify and collect natural enemies for control of Melaleuca, Brazilian pepper, Lygodium, Chinese tallow, air potato, water hyacinth, and other invasive pest plants; evaluate biological control agents for release against invasive weed and insect species in a risk analysis context; obtain approval for release of host specific natural enemies; and develop biological based integrated weed management strategies that are efficient, economical, and environmentally sound.
-Many of the biological control agents that are developed by the IPRL were discovered by scientists at the ARS Australian Biological Control Laboratory in Brisbane or the ARS South American Biological Control Laboratory near Buenos Aires.
-The integration of biological control with other management tactics has been included in a comprehensive management plan called TAME Melaleuca [crafted by scientists and natural resource managers from the ARS, the NPS, the SFWMD, the Corps, the Florida Department of Environmental Protection (FDEP), and many south Florida county governments], for managing invasive species problems.
-Research will continue to develop management strategies and biological control agents that are sustainable, efficient, economical, and environmentally sound.
+• Development and Evaluation of Biological Control Agents for Invasive Species Threatening the Everglades and other Natural and Managed Systems (\$2,707,600).
+The ARS Invasive Plant Research Laboratory (IPRL) in Fort Lauderdale, Florida, and its satellite lab in Gainesville, Florida, conduct research to (1) identify and collect natural enemies for control of melaleuca, Brazilian pepper, old world climbing fern, downy rose myrtle, Chinese tallow, air potato, water hyacinth, water lettuce, and other invasive pest plants; (2) evaluate biological control agents for release against invasive weed and insect species in a risk analysis context; (3) obtain approval for release of host specific natural enemies; (4) massrear and distribute approved agents on natural area weeds, and (5) develop biological based integrated weed management strategies that are efficient, economical, and environmentally sound.
+Many of the biological control agents that are developed by the IPRL were discovered by scientists at the ARS Australian Biological Control Laboratory in Brisbane or the Foundation for the Study of Invasive Species (FUEDEI) near Buenos Aires.
+Landscape level weed suppression programs that maximize biological control agents are designed in close cooperation with client groups like the South Florida Water Management District, Florida Fish and Wildlife Conservation Commission, the U.S. Army Corps of Engineers, the National Park Service, the National Fish and Wildlife Service, the Nature Conservancy, and many others.

-U.S. Department of Agriculture - Natural Resources Conservation Service (\$65,000,000)
+U.S. Department of Agriculture - Natural Resources Conservation Service (\$TBD\)